TianqiLi7398/ece760/hw2/README.md

 # ece 760 HW2

+## Question 1.
+Finding d-separated nodes
+A py script is built to get info from txt files and output txt file with all d-separated nodes.
+### Instruction
+Run main.py filename.txt in terminal

 This file is the homework 2: d-separation finding Algorithm.

 To run for results, please run test.py, which contains problem